 A number of factors, governmental and non-governmental, affect the supply and cost of housing in a local housing market.
-The governmental factor that most directly influences these market conditions is the allowable density range of residentially designated land.
+The governmental factors that most directlysignificantly influences these market conditions is-are: the allowable density range of residentially designated land; cost of housing based on regulations, including the timeframe expansion caused by Design Review Subcommittee review; environmental review; carrying costs for projects; and other regulatory factors.
 In general, higher densities allow developers to take advantage of economies of scale, reduce the per-unit cost of land and improvements, and reduce development costs associated with new housing construction.
 Reasonable density standards ensure the opportunity for higher-density residential uses to be developed within a community, increasing the feasibility of producing affordable housing, and offer a variety of housing options that meet the needs of the community.